 If you think Ruby can help your business, give them a try.
 There’s no reason not to.

-You can get a 14-day free trial by signing up through this form.
+You can get free activation and a 21-day money back guarantee through this form.

 If you do give Ruby a try, please let them know that I sent you!